-The coefficient on expected change in benefits from delayed claiming is indeed negative.
-Likewise, we expect the coefficient on the percent chance that benefits will be cut substantially to be positive, because the posed scenario is better than what the respondent expects.
-We estimate a coefficient of 0.125.
-Following the same line of reasoning, we expect that the coefficient on percent chance that benefits will keep up with inflation to be negative.
-But instead, we estimate that this coefficient is 0.043.
-However, this last coefficient is less precisely estimated than the previous two coefficients.
+We expect the coefficient on the percent chance that benefits will be cut substantially to be positive, because the posed scenario is better than what the respondent expects.
+We estimate a coefficient of 0.135, with an estimated standard error of 0.077.
+Following the same line of reasoning, we expect negative coefficients on the percent chance that benefits will keep up with inflation and on the expected change in benefits associated with a one-year delay.
+Instead, both coefficients are estimated to be negative, but they are imprecisely estimated.